 My Dearest London,

 I feel like I’ve said why I live in London a hundred different times and in a hundred different ways.
 After all this time I utterly adore you.
 Even when you drive me crazy.
-It’s all your fault.
+It’s all your fault that I’ve felt compelled to write this London love letter.

 I have watched the rain drip drop down windows and collars for grey weeks on end, cursed at train delays caused by errant leaves, sat in quiet confusion at the unending stiff British upper lip, run breathlessly into closing tube doors, ordered ridiculously expensive treats from the other side of the world, tripped up cobblestones and learned how to hack London life.